questforcode/aki_wfe/README.md

 - project 1 - hello js [first basic js in html]
 - project 2 - hello better [getting rid of all the JS in the index file]
+- project 3 - hello modern [modernizing the code in 3]
+- project 4 - hello ES6 [ultra modernizing the code in es6]

 ## Others